 What are the most common infant hunger cues?

-The first sign of a hungry baby isn’t crying; there are three stages of cues, known as early, active, and late (Kelly Mom).
+The first sign of a hungry baby isn’t crying; there are three stages of cues, known as early, active, and late.
 In the early stage, a newborn might smack his lips and suck his fingers.
 Older babies often do this as part of a developmental stage, not just when they’re hungry, but in newborns, this probably signifies early hunger.

 In the active stage of hunger, a baby might start to root for the breast, or fidget or fuss lightly.
-This progresses to late stage hunger, when Baby grows more agitated and needs to be calmed down before feeding.
+This progresses to late stage hunger, when the baby grows more agitated and needs to be calmed down before feeding.
 This is when crying and frantic head movements happen.

-How can you tell whether Baby is tired, hungry, or both?
+How can you tell whether a baby is tired, hungry, or both?

 As a general rule, if you fed formula to your baby less than two hours ago, she’s upset for a reason other than hunger.
 Sometimes breastfed babies cry when being held by their moms, even if they’re not hungry, because they can smell milk.
-If you suspect this, try letting another caregiver hold her for awhile (Parents).
+If you suspect this, try letting another caregiver hold them for a while.